davidcmoulton/decodeuri/_drafts/Building-a-pattern-library-for-scholarly-publishing.md

 ---

-Describes an approach to building a pattern library to implement a design system for an open access science journal.
-The approach makes the design system and the pattern library codebase highly flexible and maintainable.
+Describes building a pattern library implementing a design system for an open access science journal.
+The approach taken makes both the design system and the pattern library codebase highly flexible and maintainable.

 ## Contents
 {:.no_toc}